DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: Evaluation

 \section{Evaluation}

-In this section, we present an end-to-end testbed evaluation of \sysname across four LLM training workloads and compare it with state-of-the-art gradient compression schemes.
-We first use the ring all-reduce topology and evaluate performance both in isolation (\Cref{subsec:end-to-end-eval}) and over a shared network (\Cref{subsec:multi-tenancy}).
+In this section, we present an end-to-end testbed evaluation of \sysname across four LLM \revise{full-parameter supervised fine-tuning workloads (that produce dense gradients) and compare it with state-of-the-art gradient compression schemes. } We first use the ring all-reduce topology and evaluate performance both in isolation (\Cref{subsec:end-to-end-eval}) and over a shared network (\Cref{subsec:multi-tenancy}).
 Then, to demonstrate the applicability of \sys to different topologies, we then consider butterfly all-reduce (\Cref{subsec:butterfly}).

-\subp{Testbed.} Our testbed consists of four CentOS servers, each equipped with two NVIDIA RTX A6000 ada GPUs (each with $48$GB GDDR6 on-device memory), connected via an NV4 link.
-Each server has an NVIDIA ConnectX-6 NIC with a single 100Gbps Ethernet port.
-The server has $ 512$ GB of memory and two sockets of AMD EPYC 7313 ($16$ cores) CPUs.
+\subp{Testbed.} Our testbed consists of four servers running CentOS.
+Each server is equipped with two NVIDIA RTX A6000 GPUs, each with 48\,GB of GDDR6 memory and 768\,GB/s of memory bandwidth.
+The two GPUs are connected through NVLink (NV4).
+Each server also has two 100\,Gb/s NVIDIA Mellanox ConnectX-6 NICs, of which we use one in our experiments.
+Each server contains two 16-core AMD EPYC 7313 CPUs and 512\,GB of host memory.
+Each GPU is connected to the host through PCIe 4.0 x16, providing approximately 32\,GB/s of bandwidth per direction.

 \subp{Workloads.} We evaluate \sysname on four diverse training (fine-tuning) tasks representative of distinct model families and paradigms: standard masked language modeling with BERT-large~\cite{devlin2018bert} on Wikitext-103~\cite{wikitext}; decoder-based instruction tuning with Gemma 1B~\cite{team2025gemma} on UltraChat~\cite{ding2023enhancing}; reasoning with LLaMA 1B~\cite{grattafiori2024llama3herdmodels} on both UltraChat and MMLU~\cite{hendrycks2020measuring}.